Pork Medallions with Pomegranate Sauce

 - In a large saucepan, bring water and rice to a boil.
 Reduce heat; cover and simmer for 45-60 minutes or until rice is tender.

 - Meanwhile, cut pork tenderloin into eight slices; flatten slightly.
-In a large resealable plastic bag, combine the flour, cornmeal and lemon peel.
+In a large resealable plastic bag, combine the flour, cornmeal and lemon zest.
 Add pork, a few pieces at a time, and shake to coat.

 - In a large skillet coated with cooking spray, cook pork in oil in batches for 2-3 minutes on each side or until tender.
 Remove and keep warm.